Hong Kong stocks follow Wall Street rally higher after jobs data

-SHANGHAI, July 10 Hong Kong stocks ended firmer on Monday, as local stocks tracked gains in Wall Street, which climbed on better than expected U.S. jobs data.
+SHANGHAI, July 10 (Reuters) - Hong Kong stocks ended firmer on Monday, as local stocks tracked gains in Wall Street, which climbed on better than expected U.S. jobs data.

 The Hang Seng index rose 0.6 percent, to 25,500.06 points, while the China Enterprises Index lost 0.4 percent, to 10,214.58 points.